Christoph-Harms/harmsens.ink/content/posts/hugo_github_action.md

 cover = ""
 tags = ["tech", "hugo"]
-keywords = ["hugo", "github actions", "sftp", "deploy", "github"] description = "How to build and deploy a Hugo site via Github Actions" showFullContent = false readingTime = true hideComments = false
+keywords = ["hugo", "github actions", "sftp", "deploy", "github"] description = "How to build and deploy a Hugo site via Github Actions via SFTP on any server" showFullContent = false readingTime = true hideComments = false
 +++

 ## Introduction
+Recently, I wanted to automate the deployment of a Hugo website.
+And while there are many how-tos on the web to do exactly that, none of the ones I found fit my use case.

+The "classic" way seems to be to initiate a bare git repository on your server and utilize the `post-update` git hook to build and deploy your site.
+But I did not feel comfortable having the `origin` of my site's repo on my web server.
+Should it ever go down, I'd lose the repo.
+A way to prevent this would be to have two remotes to the repo, one on GitHub, the other one on the server.
+But then I always would have to push to two repositories on every update, and I wanted a "single source of truth".

+The other way is to build and deploy your Hugo site via Github Actions, but all of the how-tos I found about this were about deploying the site to GitHub Pages, which is also not what I wanted.
+I wanted the site to be built and then deployed to _my_ server via SFTP.

+It was not particularly complicated to figure this out, but I figured I'd post it as a how-to anyway.
+It also seems somewhat fitting for my first post on my new site to be about how this site is deployed. :) So here you go.

 ### SSH access for the GitHub Action
-For our Github Action to be able to upload the generated website to our webserver via SFTP, it needs SSH access to said server (duh!).
+For our Github Action to be able to upload the generated website to our web server via SFTP, it needs SSH access to said server (duh!).
 There are basically two different ways to achieve this, one being to use a username and password, the other being to connect using an SSH key pair.
 There are [pros and cons](https://medium.com/head-in-the-clouds/passwords-vs-ssh-keys-whats-better-for-authentication-43b87e9f4862) for both of these methods, but I think that for machine-to-machine communication, using an SSH key pair is far more convenient and secure.

 This means: we are going to need a key pair, where the public key is stored on our server, and the private key is accessible by our GitHub action.